An improved method to derive the kappa distribution in polytropic plasmas

 where

-Therefore, if the analytic form of $n_e(\phi)$ is known, then the distribution $f_e$ could be obtained from the above equations.
+Therefore, if the analytic form of $n_e(\phi)$ is known, the distribution $f_e$ could be obtained from the above equations.

-The analytic form of $n_e(\phi)$ can be derived from the polytropic EOS \eqref{assump:poly-eos} and zero-flow condition \eqref{eq:zeroflow}.
-In the non-uniform stationary state with the vanishing fluid velocity, the electron pressure must be balanced by the electrostatic force,
+The analytic solution of $n_e(\phi)$ can be derived from the polytropic EOS \eqref{assump:poly-eos} and zero-flow condition \eqref{eq:zeroflow}.
+As a result of the vanishing fluid velocity, the electron pressure is balanced by the electrostatic force,

 where the pressure, a scalar due to the isotropy, is defined by,